daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 - Double click on the "Path" entry from the top box.
 This should bring you to a new window titled "Edit Enviroment Variables".

 - Here, click on an empty line and then click **Browse**.
-This will open a dialogue box within which you can navigate to the folder where Rscript is installed (usually `C:\Program Files\R\R-3.5.1\bin`) and click **OK**.
+This will open a dialogue box within which you can navigate to the folder where Rscript is installed (usually `C:\Program Files\R\R-3.6.1\bin`) and click **OK**.
 Close all remaining windows by clicking **OK**.

 ![](/resources_pages/imgs/env2.png)

-After following the instructions above, in Command Prompt type the following to ask for the version:
+After following the instructions above, in Powershell type the following to ask for the version:
 ```
 Rscript --version
 ```
 you should see something like this if you were successful:
 ```
-R scripting front-end version 3.5.1 (2018-07-02)
+R scripting front-end version 3.6.1 (2019-07-05)
 ```

 ### Atom Text Editor